AstroPrint/AstroBox/README.md

-AstroBox Software
+AstroBox Software - Orange Pi Zero Port
 =================

 The AstroBox software provides a responsive web interface for controlling a 3D printer (RepRap, Ultimaker, ...) and connecting to the AstroPrint cloud for easy 3D Printing anywhere.
 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

-This project started as a fork of [OctoPrint](http://octoprint.org).
-Many thanks to Gina and all the great contributors there that made the AstroBox software possible.
+This project started as a branched fork of [AstroBox](https://github.com/AstroPrint/AstroBox).
+Many thanks to Astroprint Team and all the great contributors there that made the AstroBox software possible.

 Its website can be found at [astroprint.com](https://www.astroprint.com).

 Reporting bugs
 --------------

-Our issue tracker can be found [on Github](https://github.com/astroprint/astrobox/issues).
+The Orange Pi Zero issue tracker can be found [on Github](https://github.com/moracabanas/AstroBox/issues).

 Installation instructions